JieGH/about/VALENCIA2022/VALENCIA2022.md

 After arriving at the airport, you can take a bus or metro to the city centre.
 External links: [HERE](https://www.valencia-cityguide.com/tourist-information/transport/transport-from-the-airport-to-the-city.html)

-I would recommend taking metro to get to the centre.
+I would recommend taking the metro to get to the centre.
 Like most of the city, the airport is in an extra charging zone of the metro network.
-When leaving and arriving at the airport, purchase a single airport ticket.

 You can also choose to purchase a **SUMA10-ABC** tickets, this is a 10 trips ticket can be used in zone ABC, bus, tram and metro.
 The price is €21.
 The 10 trips have long-term validation.

-This is usually not necessary since the airport is the only stop in zone C. You would less likely go to zone c during your stay.
-But a single airport ticket is €6
-So. **To buy **an** ABC ticket just** easier for a short-term visiter.**
+ **To buy **an** ABC ticket just easier** for a short-term visitor.

 About **SUMA-10** [here]( https://www.metrovalencia.es/en/communications/what-is-suma/)